chocolatey/choco-wiki/CreatePackages.md

 Do not use a folder named “content” in your package.
 NuGet attaches a special meaning to this folder and will not allow you to have dependencies on packages that have content folders without also having a content folder.
 It's turtles all the way down until we or NuGet removes this limitation.

 ## Naming your package
 The __title__ of your package (`<title>` tag in the nuspec) should be the same as the name of the application.
 Follow the official spelling, use upper and lower case and don’t forget the spaces.
 Examples of correct package titles are: *Google&nbsp;Chrome*, *CCleaner*, *PuTTY* and *FileZilla*.
-The title will appear on the left side in the package list of the chocolatey gallery, followed by the version.
+The title will appear on the left side in the package list of the Chocolatey gallery, followed by the version.

 There are some guidelines in terms of the package __id__ (`<id>` tag in the nuspec):
 * __Use only lowercase letters__, even if you used uppercase letters in the package title.